New Directions for Veterans

 New Directions helps homeless veterans reintegrate into civilian life.
 Our transitional housing, food, clothing, counseling, workforce development and permanent housing solutions help each veteran transition to transformation.

-Veterans often arrive at New Directions with limited resources, support, and few personal items in their possession.
-All contributions are essential to ensure that veterans receive the attention and mental health care they deserve, and the educational and vocational services needed to help them transition back to civilian life.
+NDVets provides a safe haven for homeless veterans who have limited resources and support.
+All contributions are essential to ensure that veterans receive the services and mental health care they deserve, as well as the educational and vocational resources needed to help them transition back to civilian life.
 With the decrease in funding sources, community support is needed now more than ever.

-New Directions for Veterans’ accounting and development departments have many years of experience in managing federal grants as well as numerous state, local and private grants.
-We have developed stringent financial procedures in accordance with GAAP, FASB, and OMB Regulations.
-The Board of Directors oversees the finances of the organization and approves all budgets, policies and procedures, and large expenditures.
-The Board receives a conventional Balance Sheet and Profit and Loss statement with Budget Comparison and Variance analysis for bi-monthly review.
-In addition, New Directions provides periodic reports to the federal government and undergoes an annual independent audit.
+In addition, NDVets provides periodic reports to the federal government and undergoes an annual independent audit.
 The independent auditor meets with the Board to discuss the results of the annual audit.
 Throughout its history, NDVets has received a clean and unqualified audit report.